Solar panels on a flat roof in the UK: costs, suitability, and what to check before you buy (2026)

 If you are still deciding between roof directions and layouts, read the cluster flagship first:

-Quick answer: is flat roof solar worth it?
+The short version: is flat roof solar worth it?

 • We assume a typical UK flat roof (garage, extension, dormer, or commercial-style flat roof) where panels need mounting frames rather than being flush-mounted to a slope.